 I’ve been really hard on myself the last two weeks.
 I keep feeling guilty for all the things that I think I “should” be doing.
 I can do 99% of my Nomadic Knits work from the comfort of my home office on my laptop, so social distancing shouldn’t really have an impact on my day-to-day activities.
 So why can’t I get anything done?
 I’m over a week behind in answering emails – if you’re reading this and I owe you one, I’m sorry.
 I’ll try, but I can’t guarantee that I’ll get to it tomorrow.
 Or the next day.
 I want to be able to.
 I wish I could, really I do, but there’s this block.
 This looming unknown keeps popping up in my mind, whispering, but does any of it even matter?
-People are dying by the hundreds, others are buying up all the toilet paper, and I’m supposed to focus on knitting designs?
+People are dying by the hundreds, others are buying up all the toilet paper, and I’m supposed to focus on knitting patterns?
 Really?
 I’ve discovered that I can’t do anything that requires any amount of decision making.
 I can’t focus on things like what colorways and yarn bases will work best for the designs for future issues, or even which of my knitting projects to work on for the moment.

 Last night I woke up soaked in sweat and freezing cold.
 Don’t worry, this is a totally normal occurrence for me lately as I’m taking an early stroll into perimenopause.
 I stripped off my wet T-shirt while I quietly pulled out every shirt in my drawer, one by one.
 The first was long-sleeved – nope.
 The next is too tight in my armpits; I don’t even know why I still have it – nope.
 The next had a plasticky logo, which makes me sweat even more – nope.
 I felt the tears pressing behind my eyes and sat down to cry on my bedroom floor at 2 am because I couldn’t figure out what shirt to put on.
 How can I even attempt to make a more important decision?!
 It’s just too much.
 I can’t even begin to think about it without anxiety kicking in – right now, just typing the words, my palms are sweaty and my stomach is starting to clench.

 One thing I can do is edit.
 Weird, right?
 Changing out parentheses for brackets, converting from Imperial to metric in the round, checking gauge math and increase ratios… Those things are black and white, right or wrong.
 I don’t have to decide them – math decides them.
 And the laws of grammar.
 Yes, I started the previous sentence with “and” whilst writing about grammar – it’s a global pandemic; I think we can allow a little leeway with the “rules”.
 Are you thinking, Oh yeah, I can do that one weird thing and it makes me feel better?
 Guys, do that one weird thing.
 Who cares if it’s not productive enough, or important even in the slightest.
 Maybe you’ll find yourself on the living room floor at 1 a.m., surrounded by handmade pom poms and ten episodes deep in a Friends binge-watch.

 Becky and I were texting yesterday about how we keep hoping that we’ll get hit with the creativity bug.
 This would be the perfect time to try out needle felting or crocheting; I have all the supplies and I’ve been meaning to for years.
 Just this moment I remembered that Becky and I both have the new little Electric Eel Wheels, and have yet to try them!
 I think B has taken hers out for a spin or two, but mine hasn’t even been out of the box since the day it came.
 Gah!
 So many people are sharing fun new things they’re doing to keep busy and cabinets they’re finally organizing, but I’m on the floor crying about a sweaty T-shirt at 2 am.
 Can I not even do a pandemic right?
 Then, because Becky is Awesome with a capital A, she said something that resonated so much with me;